 So get up, get dressed, show up, make your hair, spritz some cologne, and put on a little swipe of makeup, while taking pride in your look.

 You’ll find that you’ll be able to control all your financial concerns with a cool head.

 11. Free food for kids

-Take advantage of KIDS EAT FREE restaurants, if there is one in your area.
+If you’re still wondering how to afford to be a stay at home mom make sure to take advantage of KIDS EAT FREE restaurants, if there is one in your area.

 Just type “Kids eat free restaurants in my city,” on Google.

 Local libraries offer a lot of great activities for children.
 Some libraries offer Mommy & Me Classes, as well as “drop off your child for an hour classes.”

 And while you may not actually see ones named like so, always look out for opportunities that offer learning and socialization your kids.